-The UNESCO Heritage Site of Gangaikondacholapuram temple in TamilNadu, India, is a result of triumph, aspiration and dream of one of the widely acclaimed and successful Chola emperor – Rajendra Chola.
-Everything about this wonderful temple site is as grand and magnificent as the historical milestones of the emperor.
+The UNESCO Heritage Site of Gangaikondacholapuram Brihadeeswarar temple in TamilNadu, India, is a result of triumph, aspiration, and dream of one of the widely acclaimed and successful Chola emperor – Rajendra Chola.
+Everything about the wonderful Brihadeeswarar temple site (often termed as Gangaikondacholapuram temple) is as grand and magnificent as the historical milestones of the emperor.
 Personally, I consider it the most elegant of the three ‘Great Living Chola Temples’ that are present in the Indian state of TamilNadu.

-Our family trip to Gangaikondacholapuram temple in Ariyalur district was decided after a lot of scramble on the ‘must-visit-places nearby Chidambaram’ that could be covered without an overnight stay.
+Our family trip to Gangaikondacholapuram Brihadeeswarar temple in Ariyalur district of Tamil Nadu was decided after a lot of scramble on the ‘must-visit-places nearby Chidambaram’ that could be covered without an overnight stay.
 By the time we embarked on this journey after zeroing on the place, we were just a couple of hours from dawn and a few kilometres away from my paternal ancestral village.
-This in itself was a pointer to an exciting trip ahead because most of our memorable family trips have proved to be cliff-hangers!
+This in itself was a pointer to an exciting trip ahead, because most of our memorable family trips have proved to be cliff-hangers!

-A drive from a village across the famed river Kollidam and along the banks of the once mighty river by the same name took me back to the imagery created by the great Tamizh novelist Kalki in his historical novel ‘Ponniyin Selvan’.(A wonderful English translation of the same series is available online on Amazon) To realize that I was actually trudging the paths in the great Chola empire on which my ancestors once dwelled and worked was indeed a goose-bump moment!
+A drive from a village across the famed river Kollidam and along the banks of the once-mighty river by the same name took me back to the imagery created by the great Tamizh novelist Kalki in his historical novel ‘Ponniyin Selvan’(an absolute delightful English translation of the same series written by Pavitra Srinivasan is available online on Amazon).
+To realize that I was actually trudging the paths in the great Chola empire on which my ancestors once dwelled and worked, was indeed a goose-bump moment!

 We drove amidst the lush greenery of agricultural lands fed by the canals of Kollidam river on the surprisingly smooth as butter roads.
 I did not expect the TamilNadu roads and highways to be in good condition.
 Blame it on being judgemental!

-As appa ( dad) recollected and reminisced his simple and frugal childhood days- of spending time around the Gangaikondacholapuram temple on festive occasions, walking and cycling all the way to Thanjavur with cousins; of the canals, rivers and old dams that used to brim with water during monsoons and how they had to trudge miles and miles just to get onto the other side of the river bank in the absence of bridges almost 5 decades back, I felt as if I was sitting inside a time machine and transported to a bygone era.
+As appa (dad in Tamizh language) recollected and reminisced his simple and frugal childhood days- of spending time around the Gangaikondacholapuram Brihadeeswarar temple on festive occasions, walking and cycling all the way to Thanjavur with cousins; of the canals, rivers and old dams that used to brim with water during monsoons, and how they had to trudge miles and miles just to get onto the other side of the riverbank in the absence of bridges almost 5 decades back, I felt as if I was sitting inside a time machine and transported to a bygone era.
 And to add to these stories, my uncle pitched in with the political changes happening over the years across these lands.
-A perfect way to spend the travel time!
+A perfect way to spend my travel time!

 This is what I love about family travels.
-Travelling becomes all the more interesting with tidbits, story-telling sessions by near and dear ones, the debates and discussions ranging from food to history to politics to spiritual topics.
+Travelling becomes all the more interesting with tidbits, story-telling sessions by near and dear ones, the debates and discussions ranging from food to history, and from politics to spiritual topics.
+And, of course, conversations around Mani Ratnam movies.

 I expected this famous temple to be buzzing with people.
 However, there was hardly any crowd around the temple area at Gangaikondacholapuram which was surprising.
 But then, I was wrong.
 You will come to know why, as you read…

-If the famed UNESCO Heritage Site of Brihadiswara Temple at Thanjavur is all about mammoth proportions and the UNESCO Heritage Site of Darasuram near Kumbakonam is about the underrated yet exquisite micro-carvings and sculptures then the Brihadeeswara temple at Gangaikondacholapuram is all about elegance and poetry in stone, befitting its UNESCO Heritage tag!
+If the famed UNESCO Heritage Site of Brihadiswara Temple aka Big Temple at Thanjavur is all about mammoth proportions, and the UNESCO Heritage Site of Darasuram near Kumbakonam is about the underrated yet exquisite micro-carvings and sculptures, then the Brihadeeswarar temple at Gangaikondacholapuram is all about elegance and poetry in stone, befitting of its UNESCO heritage tag!

 Did I mention two Brihadeeswara temples, one at Thanjavur and another at Gangaikondacholapuram?
 Oh yes, you read it right.
 The temple at Gangaikondacholapuram is almost a replica of the famed Big Temple or Brihadiswara Temple at Thanjavur and shares the same name too.
-Wondering why?
-Well, read the below snippet on the history of this Gangaikondacholapuram temple.
+Wondering about the shared moniker?
+Well, read the below snippet on the history of this Gangaikondacholapuram temple to know more.

 Rajendra Chola – the king who conquered almost the whole of South-East Asia